 Trading platforms either integrate the KYC process into the sign-up process or ask users to do it later.
-Once your identity is verified, you can finally deposit funds into your account to start trading.
+Once your identity is verified, you can finally deposit funds, via fiat currency or another crypto, into your account to start trading.
 Go to your account wallet and look for the deposit button.
 Use it to send money to your account.

 Check out the platform’s trading options after funding your account.
 There should be a trading interface that contains all of the relevant trading information you’ll need.
 While every platform has a different interface, they all share common elements, such as buying and selling options, order books, trading graphs and your open positions.

 All of this crypto trading jargon may be overwhelming for new traders.
 Below are some of the common terms that every trader should know.

 Taking a long position means you’re anticipating the value of a digital asset will increase.
 You buy derivatives knowing their value will rise over the next few days or weeks, and you can sell them for a profit.
 Taking a short position is the opposite.
 It means you expect the value to drop, so you acquire derivatives that you sell now and re-purchase once the price has dropped to your desired level.

 Shorting is a great way to take advantage of a falling cryptocurrency market, but it’s also riskier than taking a long position.
 A sudden market dip could correct itself faster than you anticipated, and that could end up costing you a lot of money.

 In cryptocurrency trading, a market order is a transaction that’s executed immediately at the best available current price.
 A limit order is an order type that isn’t executed until a specified price or better is reached.